 How complicated can it be?
 In Austria, tipping is voluntary and you usually only do it if your experience was beyond amazing.
 And even then, you just round up a few cents.
 In New York you should always tip at least 15–20% for food or riding a taxi.
-Technically it makes sense because service people in New York, or all over the US rely on the 20% because the service fee is not included in their salary, like it is compared to most European countries.
+Technically it makes sense because service people in the U.S. rely on the 20% to make a living.
+The service fee is not included in their salary, like it is compared to most European countries.

-I went to McDonalds maybe two times since I am in New York and got sick every time I went there.
+I went to McDonald's maybe two times since I've lived in New York and got sick every time I went there.
 There is a huge difference in quality between European and American McDonalds.
-I had one of my first dates with my girlfriend in McDonalds in Austria, and I did not considered that a bad spot to pick for a date.
+I had one of my first dates with my girlfriend in McDonalds in Austria, and I did not consider that a bad spot to pick for a date.

 8. Heating madness

 The heating system in most apartments is madness.
-Unless you are rich, or lucky to get an apartment in a new building your heating essentially works completely random and out of your control.
-That means, waking up at 3am in the middle of the night sweating (even though it’s winter) and just leaving the windows open because there is no way to turn off the heating.
+Unless you are rich, or lucky to get an apartment in a new building, your heating essentially works at random and out of your control.
+That means, waking up at 3 a.m. sweating (even though it’s winter) and just leaving the windows open because there is no way to turn off the heating.

 9. Hey, How are you?

-Hi how are you?
 Instead of just “Hi” or “Hello” like we say in Austria or Germany, here in New York people say “Hi, how are you?”.
-That might be confusing at first, but you get used it to.
+That might be confusing at first, but you get used to it.

 The important thing to know is that no one really wants to know how you are.
-Saying “How are you” is just a saying, so you better not answer with how much of a shitty day you had, because thats awkward.
+Saying “how are you” is just a greeting, so you better not answer with how much of a shitty day you had, because that's awkward.
 No one really gives a fuck about how you are.